 The most significant difference between Colorado first and second-degree kidnapping is that first-degree kidnapping requires the intent to secure a ransom or other concession.

 However, both first and second-degree kidnapping are serious felonies in Colorado.
-And in some cases, depending on what happens during the kidnapping, second-degree kidnapping can even be punished more harshly than first-degree kidnapping.
+In some cases, depending on what happens during the kidnapping, second-degree kidnapping can even be punished more harshly than first-degree kidnapping.

-Another difference between first and second-degree kidnapping arises from the concept of seizing and carry the victim to another location — known legally as “asportation.”
+Another difference between first and second-degree kidnapping arises from the concept of seizing and carrying the victim to another location — known legally as “asportation.”
+Asportation is not a requirement for first-degree kidnapping but is for second-degree kidnapping.
 Force need not be used in order for the victim to be seized.1

 Nor does the victim need to be moved a great distance.
 Any distance – no matter how short – can constitute asportation.
 The only test is that the movement results in a substantial increase of harm to the victim.2